 Semester final make-ups will be given on the Friday of finals week (exceptions to this may occur based on the calendar year).

 First Quarter Testing

-In addition, at the end of the 1st and 3rd quarters only one test or major assignment will be due per day according to the following schedule:
+At the end of the 1st and 3rd quarters, only one test or major assignment will be due per day according to the following schedule:

 The above rules do not apply to quizzes, which may be given during any class period, announced or unannounced.
 For these purposes, a quiz is distinct from a test in that it: addresses less than the past week of material, is completed in less than twenty minutes, and counts as less than a quarter of a test grade.

 Grades Point Schedule